gicentre/elm-vegalite/docs/changeNotes.md

 - Remove `lecoEntryPadding` (VL5.0) to be replaced with `lecoRowPadding` and `lecoColPadding`.

+- Remove `lecoGradientLabelBaseline` to be replaced with `lecoLabelBaseline`.

 - Removed redundant `sacoBarBandPaddingOuter` and `sacoRectBandPaddingOuter`: use `sacoBandPaddingOuter` instead (VL5.0).

 - `racoSymbol` for configuring default categorical symbols removed as it was previously incorrect (and ineffective).
 Use `racoSymbols` which takes a list of symbols instead.